The custom domain feature allows you to make your Scroll Viewport site available under a domain your visitors know and are familiar with.

 You have the ability to set up a CNAME records for the custom domain DNS name.

-Viewport’s custom domain feature will create a new CloudFront distribution for your site.
-Note that a custom domain is allowed to be used only once in any CloudFront distribution (for any AWS account).
+Scroll Viewport’s custom domain feature will create a new CloudFront distribution for your site.
+Note that a custom domain is only allowed to be used once in any CloudFront distribution (for any AWS account).

-If the custom domain you want to use for your Viewport site is already used in a CloudFront distribution, Viewport will not be able to set up a new distribution until you remove the Alternate Domain Names (CNAME) from the other CloudFront distribution or delete the other CloudFront distribution completely.
+If the custom domain you wish to use for your Scroll Viewport site is already used in a CloudFront distribution, Scroll Viewport will not be able to set up a new distribution until you remove the Alternate Domain Names (CNAME) from the other CloudFront distribution or delete the other CloudFront distribution completely.
 Both options can be accessed from your AWS console.

-Please expect some downtime when transferring your custom domain to the Viewport site.
+Please expect some downtime when transferring your custom domain to the Scroll Viewport site.

 You need to switch the setting from “proxied” to “DNS only” to solve that issue.